 2. Figure out what you actually want to eat

 As soon those sucrose-laden foods are cut out, you’ll notice that you almost seem to crave them more than you did before.
 It’s called addiction, people!
-And yes, sugar really does have the same addictive effect on your brain as cocaine.

 But stay strong, and don’t give in to your cravings; instead, decide why you’re craving sugar and find something even better.
 If you love the crunch of a Kit Kat bar, try celery dipped in peanut butter.
 If a soft, chewy chocolate chip cookie is more your speed, try making some oatmeal with almond milk and cinnamon.
 You can even throw in a few cacao nibs for your chocolate fix.

 3. Ride out your detox